Race winner in the NTT Indycar Series

-The KNAC National Autosport Federation (KNAF) recognised Van Kalmthout’s potential and selected the youngster for its KNAF Talent First programme in 2014.
+The KNAC National Autosport Federation (KNAF) recognised Van Kalmthout’s potential at young age in karting and selected him for its KNAF Talent First programme.
 This NOC*NSF approved programme supports young talented racers on their way to the top echelons in motorsport.
-The NOC*NSF elite status is issued for karting and motorsport talent by an Olympic network, and only on recommendation of the KNAF.
-This special status allows Van Kalmthout, obviously with permission from his parents, to attend a so-called LOOT school, which is specially designed for students who play sports at a high level and enables them to optimally combine their sport with an education.
+The NOC*NSF elite status is issued for motorsport talent by an Olympic network, and only on recommendation of the KNAF

 Rinus van Kalmthout, son of successful entrepreneur and BOSS GP driver Marijn van Kalmthout, began in karting in 2009 at the age of 8.
 Soon after Rinus’ first laps in a kart, coach Pierre Redeker spotted a unique talent in the young Van Kalmthout.
 Thanks to good guidance that talent quickly blossomed.